google/dspl/docs/dspl2-spec.md

 * **StatisticalMeasure**: A quantifiable phenomenon or indicator being observed or calculated (e.g., average rainfall, population, percentage of forested land, …)
 * **CategoricalDimension**: A category of "things" that a measure can apply to.
 For example, countries, genders, or age groups.
 A categorical dimension is associated with a codelist that enumerates its possible values.
 * **TimeDimension**: A time dimension that a measure can apply to.
 For example, the date of a measurement, or the beginning or end of a duration.
-* **DataSlice** :A container for statistical data.
+* **DataSlice**: A container for statistical data.
 A slice contains related observations of the same set of measures for the same dimensions.
 For example, population by year, country, and age group.
 * **Observation**: A "data point" with one or more measure values for specified dimension values.
 * **DimensionValue**: A possible or observed value for a given dimension.
 * **MeasureValue**: The observed value of a measure.